 This gig came just weeks after they featured on the Some Bizarre album, a compilation album also featuring the then unknown Depeche Mode, Blancmange, Soft Cell and The The, amongst others.
 The single they're perhaps most known for is Remembrance Day - and that was about to be released shortly after this gig.

 The B-Movie story didn’t end in 1985 of course - since then they’ve got back together with the original lineup a few times and in March 2016 released a brand new album called Climate of Fear on download, CD and vinyl!
 Well worth checking out (I bought the CD).

 But back to 1981...
 The recording of this gig I got was so noisy, it sounded like they performed in a wind tunnel!
-However, some careful noise reduction, speed correction and judicious use of EQ has really helped rescue this one - it sounds really very good now.
-I hope you enjoy this rare gig from a band that is often overlooked when people talk about "the 80s".
+However, some careful noise reduction, speed correction and judicious use of EQ has really helped rescue this one - it sounds far better now.
+I hope you enjoy this rare live recording from a band that are so often overlooked when people talk about "the 80s".